Shenzhen Convention and Exhibition Center

-Convention and Exhibition Center (会展中心) is a large public building in Futian Central Business District, Shenzhen, China.
+The Convention and Exhibition Center (会展中心) is a large public building in Futian Central Business District, Shenzhen, China.
 By occupying an area of 280000 m2, it is the largest single structure building in Shenzhen.
 It is 540 m in length and 282 m wide.
 The building is 60 m tall and was completed in 2004 at a cost of CNY3.2 billion.
 It has held almost 300 exhibitions and more than 1350 conferences since its opening.
 It is built by the Shenzhen municipal government, and was designed by the German architectural firm Gerkan, Marg and Partners.

 It remains a popular venue for international fairs and exhibitions.
 The 2018 China hi tech fair (CHTF) was held here in November 2018.

 It lies on line 1 and line 4 of Shenzhen metro (会展中心).